By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Tenerife airport accident claims.

 - Accidents involving luggage

-Some of the hazards discussed are unique to airports, others are commonplace safety issues that all businesses and public premises are duty bound to manage.
-The guide does not cover how to claim for an accident that took place aboard a plane during your journey, for more information on how to file this type of claim, please click here.
+Some of the hazards discussed are unique to airports, others are commonplace safety issues that all businesses and public premises are duty-bound to manage.
+The guide does not cover how to claim for an accident that took place aboard a plane during your journey, for more information on how to file this type of claim, please click here to read our in-flight injury guide.

 The most serious Tenerife North airport plane crash was the Tenerife air disaster which occurred in 1977 when two passenger jets collided on the runway, claiming the lives of 583 people.
 It was the deadliest air disaster in history.
 Another air disaster occurred in 1980 when a flight from Manchester airport crashed en-route to Tenerife North airport.
 However, since these incidents no fatal air crashes have occurred at or near Tenerife North airport.

 Tenerife is a major tourist destination and in 2018 Tenerife north airport handled nearly five and a half million passengers on 73,236 flights.
 With these high numbers, the fact that only a handful of incidents have ever taken place highlights how safe air travel is, more especially over recent years.
-For more details of the history of Tenerife North airport plane crashes and other incidents, please click here.
+For more details of the history of Tenerife North airport plane crashes and other incidents, please take a look at these statistics.

 Plane crashes are rare thanks to advanced technology and strict safety regulations that are in place.
 The real risk of injury to passengers comes from accidents in and around the airport when they are on the ground.
 Out on the apron there is the possible hazard of passengers being hit by one of the numerous vehicles used to help prepare the plane for take-off.
 Some of these vehicles carry specific loads which must be handled with care because exposure to them could cause harm which includes tanker trucks carrying aviation fuel.